CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

 The Information System Contingency Plan (ISCP) is closely integrated with the Incident Response Plan (IRP).
-Coordination is the responsibility of the ISCP Director and IRP Director.
+Coordination is the responsibility of the ISCP Director and CivicActions Operations.